-a copy of the personal information with any unintelligible terms explained any information available to the BBC about the source of the personal information an explanation as to how any automated decisions taken about them have been made and, if the requester has specifically requested it, to be informed of the logic involved
+- a copy of the personal information with any unintelligible terms explained - any information available to the BBC about the source of the personal information requester.

+and, if the requester has specifically requested it, to be informed of the logic involved in any automated decisions.